107 Jamz Celebrates Black History Month – Today In Black History February 8th

 February 8, 1968

-Officers killed several students during a demonstration on the campus of South Carolina State in Orangeburg, South Carolina.
-The students were protesting segregation at an Orangeburg bowling alley.
-Here’s more details on what happened from a former student who survived the massacre.
+Officers killed several students during a demonstration on the campus of South Carolina State in what's known as the Orangeburg massacre.
+The 200 students were protesting racial segregation at a local bowling alley.
+Here's more details on what happened from a former student, who survived the massacre.